vilya/ply-parsing-perf/README.md

 * The machine used for these timings was a 2015 MacBook Pro.
 * Prewarming is **on** for all of these runs.
 * Side note: I don't think it's very useful having separate results for with/without `--transpose`, so from now on I'll only be reporting the results *with* `--transpose` (since that tends to complete slightly faster).
+* A "failed" result means there were one or more files in the collection which that parser couldn't load.

 Precognition off: